Our Journey Westward

 Isn’t a hands-on homeschool messy?

 It might or might not be messy, depending on the activity.
-Nature study is hands-on, but rarely messy.
+Nature study is hands-on but rarely messy.
 Science experiments are hands-on and can be messy sometimes.
 Art projects are hands-on and tend to be messier.

-The goal isn’t to worry about the mess – instead, teach clean-up part of the process.
+The goal isn’t to worry about the mess – instead, teach the clean-up part of the process.
 When messes are necessary, they’re also worth it.

 Doesn’t it take a lot more time?